rixbeck/reptor/Readme.md

 *   **Multiple Units Handling**: Users can define multiple Units within an Excel template, each representing a different section of the report or different data groupings.

-*   **Sequential Processing**: Reptor iterates through these Units sequentially for each record of data.
-The processing continues row by row, as long as there are remaining rows in any referred dataset.
+*   **Sequential Processing**: Reptor iterates through these Units sequentially and processes their cells until reaches last one.
+After that emits event with the instruction of dataset iterators can fetch the next data row (if has).
+So the processing continues row by row this way, as long as there are remaining referred dataset rows in any units.

 * **Expression Syntax**: The syntax `{{activity.GroupBy('partner')}}` within the cells is evaluated against the referred object provided to Reptor.
 This allows for dynamic content generation based on the data.